KCuevas00/M-GLandscaping/readme.md

 back to top button doesnt work.

-full gallery photo scroll isnt showing the full gallery on next or prev button press
+full gallery photo scroll isnt showing the full gallery on next or prev button press add a back button to full gallery?

+text next to locally owned in hero is black. should be white.

+hero color changes are applying to services portion.

+mobile - contact portion looks off.

 Project TODO – M&G Landscaping Website
 This document outlines pending tasks and improvements for the M&G Landscaping website.
 The goal is to ensure the site is clean, consistent, responsive, and optimized for performance and conversions.